c2lang/documentation/documentation/docs/language/modules.md

 `test` symbol.

 ### import as
-When importing a module with a long name, C2 allows aliasing the module name (for the current file only!), like:
+When importing a module with a long name, C2 allows aliasing the module name (applies for the current file only!), like:

 ```c